 Physical and Health Considerations

 Extended VR use can cause discomfort including eye strain, motion sickness, and physical fatigue.
-The American Academy of Ophthalmology recommends limiting VR sessions for children to 30-minute intervals with breaks.
+The American Academy of Ophthalmology has published guidance recommending limiting VR sessions for children to 30-minute intervals with breaks, consistent with guidance from the American Academy of Pediatrics on screen time for young learners.
 Schools must establish clear policies balancing immersive learning benefits against potential physical effects.

 Additionally, VR experiences require physical movement that may present challenges for students with certain physical disabilities.
-Inclusive design principles should guide implementation decisions.
+Inclusive design principles should guide implementation decisions to ensure all students can participate meaningfully.

 Content Quality and Relevance

 The educational VR market includes substantial content of varying quality.
 Some experiences prioritize entertainment value over learning outcomes, creating disconnect between engaging activities and actual educational objectives.
-Educators must carefully evaluate content for curriculum alignment, pedagogical soundness, and accurate information.
+Educators must carefully evaluate content for curriculum alignment, pedagogical soundness, and accurate information before classroom deployment.

 Equity and Access Gaps